 According to legend, villagers rowed out in boats, beating drums (鼓 gǔ) to scare away fish and throwing sticky rice dumplings called zongzi (粽子 zòngzi) into the water so the fish would eat the rice instead of Qu Yuan’s body.

 Over the years, these rituals evolved into the joyous traditions of dragon boat racing (龙舟竞渡 Lóngzhōu jìngdù) and feasting on zongzi.
+But there are other fascinating, but less well-known customs, as well.

 Qu Yuan’s sacrifice became a symbol of patriotism, loyalty, and integrity.
 Over the centuries, the festival has come to represent communal solidarity and resistance to corruption, making it one of the most culturally significant holidays on the Lunar Calendar.